Jet-labs/jet-admin/apps/backend/readme.md

 To install the backend dependencies, run the following command in the terminal:

 `npm install`
 This will install all the required dependencies listed in the `package.json` file.

+Add value of below variables in `development.env` & `production.env` file.

+`DATABASE_URL="postgresql://_____________"`
+`JWT_ACCESS_TOKEN_SECRET =""`
+`JWT_REFRESH_TOKEN_SECRET =""`

+Add the same `DATABASE_URL` variable in `package.json` file of backend project

+Now run below command to pull database schema from your existing database entered above.

+For windows : `npm run prisma-pull-db-dev-w`
+For linux : `npm run prisma-pull-db-dev`

+If a schema file is made in `/schema` folder then it means that database is connected.

+Now lets run an initial script to setup some more tables in your database.

+For windows : `npm run db-setup-w`
+For linux : `npm run db-setup`

+This will create required tables and records in your connected databse starting with `tbl_pm` prefix

+The project uses Prisma ORM as a database connection layer for which we need to generate types of our imported table schema.

+For windows : `npx prisma generate`
+For linux : `npx prisma generate`

+You can view the database records in prisma studio with below command

+For windows : `npm run prisma-studio-dev-w`
+For linux : `npm run prisma-studio-dev`

 Scripts
 -------